dantan96/dotfiles/pitfalls.md

 **Solution**: Keep queries in sync with grammar changes, and test thoroughly after grammar updates.

-### Pitfall 18: Missing External Scanner
+### Pitfall 21: Missing External Scanner

 **Description**: Forgetting to compile and include the external scanner when required.

 **Reality**: Some TreeSitter grammars use external scanners for complex tokenization logic.
 Without the scanner, the parser might not work correctly.

 **Solution**: Check if the grammar has an external scanner and ensure it's properly compiled and included.

+### Pitfall 22: Incorrect Node Type Expectations

+**Description**: Expecting specific node types that don't match what the grammar actually produces.

+**Reality**: The grammar defines what node types are produced, and these might not match your expectations or documentation.

+**Solution**: Use tools like nvim-treesitter-playground to inspect the actual node types and structure produced by the parser.

+## Testing and Verification Pitfalls

+### Pitfall 23: Inadequate Test Files

+**Description**: Using test files that don't exercise all language features.

+**Reality**: Some issues only appear with specific language constructs or combinations of features.

+**Solution**: Create comprehensive test files that cover all language features, especially edge cases.

+### Pitfall 24: Manual Testing Only

+**Description**: Relying solely on manual testing without automated tests.

+**Reality**: Manual testing is error-prone and difficult to reproduce consistently.

+**Solution**: Create automated tests using Lua scripts with `nvim --headless` that can be run consistently.

+### Pitfall 25: Ignoring Error Nodes

+**Description**: Ignoring ERROR nodes in the syntax tree.

+**Reality**: ERROR nodes indicate parsing problems that can affect highlighting and other features.

+**Solution**: Check for ERROR nodes in the syntax tree and investigate their causes.